 “Pay respects to the Buddha first, then to me,” advised my preceptor once, when we visited him at his monastery, Guan Yin Temple.
 “Because we take refuge in the Buddha first, then in the Dharma, then in the Sangha.”
 He was implying that compared to the Buddha images of our temple, he was actually a secondary priority.
 In a world where so many scramble over each other to obsequiously flatter or fawn on celebrity teachers, a master who knows he is a flawed mortal creature is the real kind of teacher that should be revered.

 Guan Yin Temple (or Kwun Yam Temple) is a Buddhist complex in Hong Kong, situated in the mountains of Lantau Island.
-It is a beautiful sanctuary accessible most easily by taxi and consists of several buildings, the largest of which is said to have been around since the twilight years of the Qing dynasty.
+It is a beautiful sanctuary accessible most easily by taxi and consists of several buildings, the largest of which is said to have been built in 1910, during the twilight years of the Qing dynasty.
 I have a karmic affinity with this temple as it was where Master Rong Ling oversaw my initiation into the Chinese tradition.
 It’s also fitting that the temple is named after Guan Yin: the attendant to Amitabha Buddha, whose presence radiates across this temple complex.

 The old main hall’s central shrine features an image of the cosmic Buddha Vairochana.
 He is the central figure of the Avatamsaka Sutra, the Mahayana scripture that convinced me of the truth of Buddhism, although it is also in the Gandavyuha Sutra, the final book of the massive Avatamsaka, that we glimpse the vows of Samantabhadra to be reborn in Amitabha’s Pure Land: “I vow that when my life approaches its end, all obstructions will be swept away; I will see Amitabha Buddha, and be born in His Western Pure Land of Ultimate Bliss and Peace.
 When reborn in the Western Pure Land, I will perfect and completely fulfill without exception these Great Vows, to delight and benefit all beings.”